-Recently the RSPB have been encouraging people to make mud available in their gardens.
-In the UK the last few months have been extremely dry which has created problems for birds like house martins & swallows who need mud to create nests, or repair nests from previous years.
+We love exploring & playing in the mud, so when we heard that the RSPB have been encouraging people to make more mud available in their gardens for the birds, we knew we'd be more than happy to help!
+In the UK, the last few months have been extremely dry, which has created problems for birds like house martins & swallows who need mud to build their nests or repair nests from previous years.

-Minnie & I had been talking about this yesterday, & agreed to make some mud today!
-Minnie collected a bottle she had filled with water, & then poured it over the soil in her garden area.
+To start our mud adventure, Minnie collected a bottle she had filled with water, & then poured it over the soil in her garden area.
 You can probably guess what happened next... lots of splashing & squelching in the mud!
+Perfect sensory play!

 More water was added & the muddy area grew & grew, & so did the fun!
 Minnie enjoyed digging, making mud castles, & exploring texture.

 Minnie then continued to explore the mud with her hands & pat handfuls of it onto the wall.